GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 This whole scene has been depicting the alienation of language and strangers.
 Immigration.
 Calling to the April 2021 book by President George W. Bush https://en.wikipedia.org/wiki/Out_of_Many,_One:_Portraits_of_America%27s_Immigrants - as the USA created the Internet network, but we don't use the tools to come together, we are alienated and impatient with humans and block them / close our doors.

+&nbsp;

+# 19:00 "you are against them, no?"

+"You are against them, no?" ...
+"I watched your video"

+He believes in video tape message that could have been easily faked.
+But does not trust { their transportation, their food delivery, Carol's house }

+But he risked his life from a video that could have been altered and faked.

+Huge topic here of people and media ecology.
+The Minute 22 Episode One roots of Finnegans Wake media ecology.

+* University of Toronto professor: "Finnegans Wake is the greatest guidebook to media study ever fashioned by man." - Marshall McLuhan, Newsweek Magazine, p.56, February 28, 1966

+The whole situation of trusting a 78 second message from outer space, trusting a VHS tape delivered to the door.
+Trusting canned pet food in a storage unit.
+Where trust is placed, in content of a influencer (Carol) instead.
+Rats in a maze of advertising / marketing / product placement of billionaires story here.

+Testing the radio signal on his ham radio.
+Belief in signals but blocking out human persons.
+Metaphor of the Breaking Bad and Better Call Saul fandom who thinks bad guys are sexy role models.
+Who memorize and recite characters who murder and profit off human suffering of meth drugs.
+While the same people never bothered to memorize the liens printed in Latin on on the dollar bill.
+"Pluribus" and other foundation phrases of the nation unknown while Walter White and Saul dialog memorized as audience priorities.
+Glamorizing villains and killers who seek obscene wealth and poison our future. https://www.movieguide.org/news-articles/hollywood-writer-vince-gilligan-warns-against-glamorizing-villains.html